Nikon D3X vs Sony HX400V

 The D3X writes its imaging data to Compact Flash cards, while the HX400V uses SDXC or Memory Stick PRO Duo cards.
 The D3X features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the HX400V only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3X and Sony Cyber-shot DSC-HX400V and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the HX400V offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3X does not offer wifi capability.
+In contrast, the D3X does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D3X (unlike the HX400V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.